 Audience participation is encouraged during Regular Council Meetings.
-If you wish to speak, please sign up on the Public Comments sheet located on the table at the back of the Council Chambers.
+If you wish to speak, please sign up on the Public Comments sheet PRIOR to the Council meeting.

 To constitute a group, there must be four or more members, including the speaker, in attendance.
 All members of the group shall sign in as a group and identify the group’s spokesperson.
 Individuals identified as a part of the group will not be allowed to speak individually and may only be represented by one speaker.

 - At the beginning of the meeting, comments related to any topic are limited to three minutes for individuals and ten minutes for a group. .

 - Comments related to Unfinished Business are limited to one minute for individuals and two minutes for groups.